Calculus, Gauge Theory and Noncommutative Worlds: Recapitulation - Curvature, Jacobi Identity and the Levi-Civita Connection

 \section{Recapitulation - Curvature, Jacobi Identity and the Levi-Civita Connection}

-In this section, we go back to basics and examine the context of calculus defined via commutators.
-We recapitulate what we have accomplished so far, and set the stage for the next level of structure.
-We shall use a partially index-free notation.
-In this notation, we avoid nested subscripts by using different variable names and then using these names as subscripts to refer to the relevant variables.
-Thus we write $X$ and $Y$ instead of $X_{i}$ and $X_{j}$, and we write $g_{XY}$ instead of $g_{ij}.$ It is assumed that the derivation $DX$ has the form $DX = [X,J]$ for some $J.$ \bigbreak
+We recapitulate and set the stage for a next level of structure.
+We use a partially index-free notation.
+Nested subscripts are avoided by using different variable names and then using these names in place of subscripts.
+We write $X$ and $Y$ instead of $X^{i}$ and $X^{j}.$ We write $g^{XY}$ instead of $g^{ij}.$ The derivation $DX$ has the form $DX = [X,J]$ for some $J.$ \bigbreak